basher/Web-UI-Boilerplate/ui/README.md

 ## Useful commands
 From `ui` directory:
-- `yarn reset` - Deletes `node_modules` folder and reinstalls with `yarn install`.
+- `npm run reset` - Deletes `node_modules` folder and reinstalls with `npm run install`.
-- `yarn start` - Installs Node modules (if not already installed), launches Parcel bundler to compile/watch files, and sets the port for HMR (Hot Module Reloading) to work in Storybook.
+- `npm start` - Installs Node modules (if not already installed), launches Parcel bundler to compile/watch files, and sets the port for HMR (Hot Module Reloading) to work in Storybook.
-- `yarn storybook` - Launches Storybook/HTML component library.
+- `npm run storybook` - Launches Storybook/HTML component library.
 Run this in a different terminal instance to Parcel.
-- `yarn build` - Compiles and minifies files, for production and local dev environments.
+- `npm run build` - Compiles and minifies files, for production and local dev environments.

 ## Code authoring guidelines & accessibility
 - All UI components are authored with **semantic HTML5** markup, which is **progressively enhanced** with JavaScript and `WAI-ARIA` as appropriate.